MarcelGarus/server/README.md

 # Setting up the server

-This document describes my server setup, mostly for my future self.
+This chapter describes my server setup, mostly for my future self.
 Got a server with Ubuntu 18.04 LTS 64bit from [Strato](https://strato.de).

 ## Long-running commands